-All we need to see is some evidence of the event, for example the certificate for the marriage, civil partnership, birth or adoption, or a copy of their mortgage loan offer, or a letter from their employer confirming an increase in salary.
+- the marriage, civil partnership, divorce, birth or adoption certificate - a copy of their mortgage loan offer - a letter from their employer confirming an increase in salary.

 You need to ask us to increase your cover within six months of the event happening.
 And the person covered must be under the age of 55.
 We'll work out a new premium for your cover, and you can then decide whether you want to go ahead with the increase.